hbdevelop1/the3stones/The3Stonesreadme.txt

 Tile::r represent the tile's location in pixels. this rectangle could be any where in the displaye area. not only in the board.
 Tile::point is the square information. using the point in a formula, r is gotten.

+321-todo-queue ? why is m_texts not a list/vector ?
+class IndividualScore
+{
+	hb::deque		m_texts; //watch out:no cc for Text

+322-
+  <animatedsprite
+    points="0 50 100 50 100 350 0 350"
+    texture="Encrg-W.tga"
+    animation="data/anim1.xml"
+  />
+Load the texture entry through TextureManager TextureManager will have functions that load a single texture. if more than one game element use the same texture, it is loaded by the first call and gets used by the second.

+323-
+improve TextureManager constructor.
+use exception or another loading error management instead of just returning false; and then a crash when textures are being loaded.(Tile)

+324-animation exercise
+rotate Wow instead of translating its vertices.

 2Learn.1: